-If you are taking exams with Student Support Services, I must be informed by them in the first two weeks of the semester.
+If you are taking exams with Student Disability Services, they must inform me in the first two weeks of the semester.
 That requires you to inform them in the first week of the semester.
 Also, you must remind me via email that you need an exam given to them 48 hours before every exam.